playfulprogramming/playfulprogramming/.storybook/README.md

   restoration.
 Resize the Canvas to try the mobile modal layout.
 - Dialog examples have open/close controls.
 File picking, resizable code panels, quiz submission, and results can be exercised directly.
-- Inline quizzes use isolated question IDs and reset their store on unmount.
 - Layouts and script-only Astro components use small fixtures in `fixtures/`.
   The theme sidebar includes its trigger, and heading links include article headings.